koding/koding/README.markdown

 Yes, you can run koding on [koding.com](https://www.koding.com) by using provided [.koding.yml](https://github.com/koding/koding/blob/master/.koding.yml)

-For mor information about stacks: [koding.com/docs](https://www.koding.com/docs/creating-an-aws-stack)
+For more information about stacks: [koding.com/docs](https://www.koding.com/docs/creating-an-aws-stack)

 ## Getting started for Development